Danie-A/CMSC124_Project_LolCode_Interpreter/notes/README_TOFIX.md

 [] remove current_line in error parameter (global var already)

-[] print console error the whole line based on line number
+[/] print console error the whole line based on line number

 [] Save text editor button

 ### DONE:

 DONE-FIX
+[/] if function doesn't return anything it should
+[/] line number for error wrong in 07_ifelse
+[x] add " " if string in symbol table (no need)
 [/] importing to text editor changes indentation - 07_ifelse.lol and above (tab not working) [/] not required function declaration no else in WAZZUP....
 [/] SUM OF IT AN 4 (IT = "LOL") only terminal error